CloudLabsAI-Azure/Advanced-Azure-Networking-with-Azure-Virtual-WAN/Exercise 3.md

     az network vhub get-effective-routes --resource-type RouteTable --resource-id $vhubdefaultrtid -g $rg -n $hubname --query 'value[].{Prefix:addressPrefixes[0],ASPath:asPath,NextHopType:nextHopType,NextHop:nextHops[0],Origin:routeOrigin}' -o table | awk '{ gsub(/\/subscriptions\/'$SubscriptionID'\/resourceGroups\/'$rg'\/providers\/Microsoft.Network\//,""); print }'
     ```

 1. What do you notice from the above output?
 Where are these routes coming from?
-This is the default vWAN any-to-any connectivity.
+This is the default vWAN for any-to-any connectivity.
 Because both VNet and Branch connections are propagating to the Default Route table, these routes are programmed in the Default route table:

     - Spoke vNets directly connected to the virtual hub (172.16.1.0/24, 172.16.2.0/24)